-- a.
-Table of Contents - b.
-Standard Title VI Assurances [USDOT 1050.2A], signed, dated and inserted verbatim (Form AAP28.94); - c.
-A Policy Statement that reflects the LPA's commitment to Title VI compliance signed by the LPA's Chief Executive Officer (CEO); - d.
-Authorities citing all relevant federal statutes, regulations, executive orders and other laws. - e.
-Organization and Staffing Identification of the Title VI Coordinator and any program area Title VI Liaisons responsible for the management and administration of the Title VI Program.
+- b.
+Organization and Staffing: - c.
+Identification of the Title VI Coordinator and any program area Title VI Liaisons responsible for the management and administration of the Title VI Program.
 Describe the roles and responsibilities of the Title VI Coordinator (and Liaisons, as appropriate).
-Include an organization chart that readily identifies the reporting relationship between the Title VI Coordinator and Department/Division Manager;

-f.
-Program Areas/Review Procedures - This section describes the agency's program areas associated with highway transportation (i.e., Planning, Design, Education and Training, Right of Way, Construction, Maintenance), the Title VI responsibilities in each area, and procedures for how each area will be monitored/reviewed for Title VI compliance (including the type of data collected, how it is collected and analyzed, and reporting requirements);
+Include an organization chart that readily identifies the reporting relationship between the Title VI Coordinator and Department/Division Manager. - d.
+Program Areas/Review Procedures This section describes the agency's program areas associated with highway transportation (i.e., Planning, Design, Education and Training, Right of Way, Construction, Maintenance), the Title VI responsibilities in each area, and procedures for how each area will be monitored/reviewed for Title VI compliance (including the type of data collected, how it is collected and analyzed, and reporting requirements); - e.

-- g.
 Complaint Procedures This section must outline the process for filing Title VI complaints (include how and where a complaint can be filed, how complaints will be tracked and monitored (identify the point of contact for receipt of complaints), and how the process for filing Title VI complaints is distributed internally and externally).
-This process must be consistent with the Federal Highway Administration's (FHWA's) Title VI complaint processing procedures (refer to FHWA's website for Questions & Answers pertaining to Title VI complaints) - h.
-Distribution of Title VI Information This section must describe public involvement/ outreach procedures used to engage the public in transportation decision-making; how public outreach data is collected and analyzed for effectiveness; and how Title VI information is distributed to the public (e.g., on the agency's website, at locations where the agency conducts public meetings, reception areas/counters, in documents for public distribution, in agency procurement documents, et al); - i.
-A description of policies and procedures addressing language access (Limited English Proficiency) and Environmental Justice.

-Form AAP28.92 is a Letter of Intent for use by smaller LPAs (e.g. serving a population of 75,000 or less) who adopt WSDOT's Title VI Plan.
+This process must be consistent with the Federal Highway Administration's (FHWA's) Title VI complaint processing procedures (refer to FHWA's website for Questions & Answers pertaining to Title VI complaints) - f.
+Distribution of Title VI Information This section must describe public involvement/ outreach procedures used to engage the public in transportation decision-making; how public outreach data is collected and analyzed for effectiveness; and how - g.
+Title VI information is distributed to the public (e.g., on the agency's website, at locations where the agency conducts public meetings, reception areas/counters, in documents for public distribution, in agency procurement documents, et al); - h.
+A description of policies and procedures addressing language access (Limited English Proficiency) and Environmental Justice. - i.
+Notice of Title VI Rights: Copy and paste the Notice of Title VI Rights listed in the Title VI Plan template (Form App28.91) and fill in the blanks. - j.
+Standard Title VI Assurances (USDOT 1050.2A) must be included, signed, dated by the LPA's authorized signatory person.
+The Assurances must not be altered.
+If the authorized signatory person changes, the LPA must submit an Assurances to WSDOT's OECR within thirty days. - k.
+Letter of Intent Form (AAP28.92).
+It is used by smaller LPAs (e.g. serving a population of 75,000 or less) who adopt WSDOT's Title VI Plan.
 LPAs not executing a Letter of Intent are required to develop a comprehensive plan as outlined in Form AAP28.91.
-The Standard Title VI Assurances [USDOT1050.2A] must also be included, signed, dated, and unaltered.
+Copy and paste the policy statement listed in the Title VI Plan compliance and fill in the blanks.
+The statement must be signed by the LPA's Chief Executive Officer.